Apply NowInformation regarding the grant application process can be found here.

 Organizations We Fund

 We accept grant proposals from programs and organizations which create social change for Jewish women and girls, domestically and internationally.
-Programs occurring outside of the United States may submit an LOI (Letter of Inquiry) only by invitation.
 Organizations may request specific program support or general operating support.
 JWFA seeks to fund projects that place an emphasis on sustainability, leveraged funding, and partnerships.

 Grants are made only to tax-exempt organizations that qualify under section 501(c)(3) of the Internal Revenue Code.
 Grants are not made to individuals.
 JWFA is unable to support all eligible projects.
 Please take the time to review the guidelines thoroughly to determine if your organization, program, initiative, or project meets our criteria.